alibaba/pipcook/docs/tutorials/component-object-detection.md

    - name: component category
    - bndbox: position of component

-We have prepared such a data set, you can download it and check it out: [Download](http://ai-sample.oss-cn-hangzhou.aliyuncs.com/pipcook/datasets/component-recognition-detection/component-recognition-detection.zip)
+We have prepared such a data set, you can download it and check it out: [Download](http://ai-sample.oss-cn-hangzhou.aliyuncs.com/pipcook/datasets/component-recognition-detection/component-recognition-detection.zip).

 ## Start Training

 After the dataset is ready, we can start training.
 Using Pipcook can be very convenient for object detection training.
-You only need to build the pipeline like this,
+You only need to build the pipeline like this:

 ```json
 {